Fostering Men of Color in Education

 Representation in our teaching force matters

 The Fostering Men of Color in Education virtual event on February 27 was moderated by Robert Humphrey, a recruiter for City Year who encourages young adults to apply and serve with one of our 29 U.S. sites.
-The panelists included Rudy Hobbs, Partner of Michigan Legislative Consultants, who is a former schoolteacher as well as a City Year Detroit board member, and Latrell Bradshaw, a City Year Detroit’s impact manager serving at Cody High School, who supports AmeriCorps members serving as student success coaches.
+The panelists included Rudy Hobbs, partner of Michigan Legislative Consultants who is a former schoolteacher and a City Year Detroit board member, and Latrell Bradshaw, a City Year Detroit impact manager serving at Cody High School who supports AmeriCorps members serving as student success coaches.
 For roughly an hour, the two fielded thought-provoking questions and provided insight into the state of men of color in education.

-Did you know that about half of City Year alumni currently work in the education sector?
-Learn more about our extraordinary alumni.
+Did you know that about half of City Year alums currently work in the education sector?
+Learn more about our extraordinary alums.

 An especially powerful moment came when Hobbs explained why he entered the education field prior to becoming a lobbyist and consultant.
 “If you give a kid the ability to love learning,” Hobbs said, “nobody can ever take that away from them.
 Once you instill it, it’s theirs.”